-Even though menopause is not a disease, you shouldn't hesitate to seek treatment for severe symptoms.
+Don't hesitate to seek treatment for symptoms that bother you.
 Many effective treatments are available, from lifestyle adjustments to hormone therapy.

-But in the months or years leading up to that point, you might experience these signs and symptoms:
+In the months or years leading up to menopause (perimenopause), you might experience these signs and symptoms:

 When to see a doctor